 Raymond Burr's surgery having taken place on 10 December 1962, he returned to work on Perry Mason in February 1963.
 Perry Mason was back at work on the episode "The Case of the Golden Oranges," which aired 7 March 1963.
 The four episodes produced while Raymond Burr recovered from his surgery would not be the last to be produced without him.
 "The Case of the Bullied Bowler" had Mike Connors (later of Mannix fame) filling in for Raymond Burr as attorney Joe Kelly.
 According to Raymond Burr: A Film, Radio and Television Biography by Ona L. Hill, the reason that Mr. Burr did not appear in the episode was that he was out with infected teeth.
 Raymond Burr would also be absent in the episode "The Case of the Thermal Thief," where his place was taken by Barry Sullivan as lawyer Kenneth W. Kramer.
 According to Raymond Burr: A Film, Radio and Television Biography by Ona L. Hill, Raymond Burr was absent from this episode due to illness.

 Raymond Burr would miss no more episodes of Perry Mason, and the show ended its run with its ninth season.
 The final new episode aired on 22 May 1966.
-Curiously, when the series entered syndication in autumn 1966, the four episodes made while Raymond Burr was recovering from surgery were not made available for syndication.
+Curiously, when the series entered syndication in autumn 1966, the four episodes made while Raymond Burr was recovering from surgery during the sixth season were not made available for syndication.
 They would not be seen again until TBS bought the rights to air them in the mid-Eighties.
 They have been seen as part of the syndication run of Perry Mason ever since.

 While it might seem odd for the producers of Perry Mason to make episodes that did not feature Raymond Burr as the famous attorney, there would be an attempt to make a series featuring Perry Mason, but without Raymond Burr in the role.
 The New Perry Mason starred Monte Markham as the crime solving lawyer, and debuted only seven years after the original series had left the air.
 It lasted only fifteen episodes, deubting on 16 September 1973 and last airing on 20 January 1974.
 There appear to have been several reasons for the failure of The New Perry Mason.
 The show was scheduled against two ratings powerhouses, The Wonderful World of Disney on NBC and The F.B.I. on ABC.
 The New Perry Mason also got poor reviews.
 In the end, however, one has to wonder if The New Perry Mason bombed simply because Raymond Burr wasn't there to play Perry Mason.